BrenoLD94/DataScience-Projects/README.md

 # DataScienceProjects
-Projects in datascience for training
+Projects in datascience for training in R and Python.